 Regulation (EC) No 726/2004: This regulation also forms a part of the pharmaceutical legislation package and provides the legal basis for the centralized procedure.

-Application types of Pharma drugs:
+Application types of Pharma drugs in EU:

 The three legal categories are discussed below, along with examples of drugs from each: